It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 When verbalizing what we want, “Carry out” has been the go-to phrase for many years.

-Of course, some people may use a slightly different variation depending on where they are from, such as get-n-go or pick up, but Illinoisans always find ways to make things their own!
+Of course, some people may use slightly different variations depending on where they are from, such as get-n-go or pick-up.

 The term “benchwarmer” is a colloquialism commonly used in Illinois to refer to someone not actively involved in a situation or activity.